 Q.) What do I need to use a computer?

-A.) You must have your valid library card, which must be in good standing, or other valid ID.
+A.) You must have your valid library card, which must be in good standing, or some other form of identification.
 If your library card is not from this library, it may hold reciprocal privileges.
 If you do not have a library card that can be used, you may be issued a visitor card; please ask at the Reference Desk.

 Q.) When can I use a computer?